rmacedo1/EECS330_Cooking4CollegeKids/README.md

 A prototype for the Cooking4CollegeKids application.

 Browser: Google Chrome
-Window Size: Full Size
+<br>Window Size: Full Size
-Screen Size Used in Prototyping: 15in minimum
+<br>Screen Size Used in Prototyping: 15in minimum